MATH250 Partial Differential Equations and Models

 About this course

 • Modeling.
-Derivation of partial differential equations like the Laplace equation, the diffusion equation and the wave equation from fundamental principles (balance laws) as conservation of mass, charge, particle number, momentum, energy
+Derivation of PDEs like the transport equation, the Laplace equation, the diffusion equation and the wave equation, from fundamental principles (balance laws).
+Examples of fundamental principles are conservation of mass, charge, particle number, momentum, energy.

 Learning outcome

-Students are to learn the basic theory of partial differential equations.
-They are to become capable of using this theory for solving problems in biology, geomatics, physics and technology.
+General competence: Students will be capable of using the theory for solving problems in biology, geomatics, physics and other technology fields.

-• The students can either contact the teacher in his office by telephone or by e-mail
+• The students can either contact the lecturer by dropping by the lecturers office, by telephone, or by e-mail.

 • MATH111, MATH112, MATH113, MATH280